 \section{Conclusion}

-Inspired from the traditional feature detection task, we provide a new perspective where pedestrian detection is motivated as a high-level semantic feature detection task through straightforward convolutions for center and scale predictions.
-This way, the proposed method enjoys box-free settings and is also free from complex post-processing strategies as in recent keypoint-pairing based detectors.
-As a result, the proposed CSP detector achieves the new state-of-the-art performance on two challenging pedestrian detection benchmarks, namely CityPersons and Caltech.
-Due to the general structure of the CSP detector, we further evaluate it for face detection on the most popular face detection benchmark, i.e. WiderFace.
-The comparable performance to other advanced anchor box based face detectors also shows the proposed CSP detector's competitiveness.
-Besides, experiments on cross-dataset evaluation for both pedestrian detection and face detection further demonstrate CSP's superior generalization ability over anchor box based detectors.
+Deviating from traditional paradigms for feature detection, in this work, we argue in the favor of posing pedestrian detection as a high-level semantic feature detection task through straightforward convolutions for center and scale predictions.
+This enables a complete anchor.free settings and is also free from complex post-processing strategies as in recent keypoint-pairing based detectors.
+Consequently, the proposed CSP detector achieves the new state-of-the-art performance on two challenging pedestrian detection benchmarks, namely CityPersons and Caltech.
+Due to the generic architecture of the CSP detector, we further evaluate it for face detection on the most popular face detection benchmark, i.e. WiderFace.
+The comparable performance to other advanced anchor-box based face detectors also shows the proposed CSP detector's competitiveness.
+Besides, experiments on cross-dataset evaluation for both pedestrian detection and face detection further demonstrate CSP's superior generalization ability over anchor-box based detectors.
 For future possibilities, it is interesting to further explore CSP's capability in general object detection.
 Given its superiority on cross-dataset evaluation, it is also interesting to see CSP's potential when domain adaptation techniques are further explored.